 Death is natural, normal.
 It is coming for me, for you, for all of us.
 Do not be afraid.
 Do not avoid it.
 Do not run away.
 Come into the room, sit down, get comfortable.
 Be with death.
 Hold space for death.
 Respect its power, its inevitability.

 I watched my grandmother die and I learned about death.
 I also learned about life.
 She was fearless, dedicated, grounded, open, loving, generous, and always curious.
 She and my grandfather built a beautiful and enriching life for themselves and their family from very modest beginnings.
 I believe love was her guiding pillar, she pursued what she loved and centred the people she loved in her life.
 I can’t count all of the lessons she gave me.
 I am grateful she was in my life and I was in hers.
 I am grateful to have been with her at the end, to have held her hand during that final lesson.
 It was a hard one to learn, but it will be with me until my end, until the cycle repeats itself again.

-CW: discussion of anxiety, insomnia, and mental health.
+Content note: this piece contains discussion of anxiety, insomnia, and mental health.

 Hi, I’m Sage, and sometimes I forget how to sleep.